RuABraun/RuABraun.github.io/_posts/2021-04-12-Why-Im-Changing-My-Mind-On-E2E-ASR.markdown

 Clean transcripts aren't just better for a human reader, it also makes post processing easier for any downstream ML system.
 And in my experience speech recognition by itself does not have that much value (from a commercial perspective), it's by adding an NLU system on top that a lot more possibilities for use cases open up.

 I feel like some people have spent so much time thinking about how to model phones that they've forgotten that we don't actually care about phones at all.
 It could be an interesting question for linguists to study, what phones do people use etc., but if your task is speech recognition classifying which sounds were in the audio should only be a means to an end.
+Said another way: **Speech recognition is actually not about what a person said, rather it's about what they meant to say.**

 Of course, it's not very satisfying to just cross your fingers and train a NN to do ASR.
 It would be nice to somehow give the model a good prior.
 But with wav2vec2 I feel a good solution has been found as the performance is very good!
 This combined with the above perspective has changed my mind on E2E-ASR: I believe it is the way forward.